 HOUSE BECOMES UNINHABITABLE

 My contractor had been very accommodating of us living on site and although he didn’t say anything, I was beginning to sense his frustration of having to work around us.
 Having to ensure that he always left us with working facilities by the end of the day was wasting time that could otherwise be spent on other jobs.
 By now our living conditions were really awful; we were living with minimal possessions, always feeling like there was dust in our lungs, everywhere was filthy, there was no kitchen and the bathroom situation was dire.
 We were feeling very low and I could see it was starting to affect the kids, so we made the decision to move out for a few weeks which would allow the builders to crack on at pace during this time.
 The bathroom and everything else that needed to come out were all quickly stripped out and the house became officially uninhabitable, but the progress on site has really quickened!

-Short term accommodation is expensive, but we always knew there would come a point in the build when it would be impossible to live in the house, so allowed for this in the budget.
-Our builders are working hard to make sure we are able to move back in soon with at least decent bathroom facilities.
+Short term accommodation is expensive, but we always knew there would come a point in the build when it would be impossible to live in the house, so allowed a bit for this in the budget however it looks like we’ll be out longer than anticipated.
+Still, our builders are working hard to make sure we are able to move back in soon with at least decent bathroom facilities.

 MODIFICATION OF STAIRS

 We are changing both sets of stairs for head height and access reasons.
 You can see how they are being changed in the first and second floor plans that I shared in this post.
 Have you seen who is doing my stairs??
 If not, you really must catch up on my ‘reno – May’ story highlights on instagram!

 The first staircase is almost done now and the second (to the loft room) should be getting changed in a couple of weeks.